What shareholders can do to beat the market with Voya Financial Inc. (VOYA) stock - The Dwinnex

 Dividends & Splits

-With its trailing 12-month dividend rate of 0.60, VOYA has a forward annual dividend rate of 0.80.
-Against a Trailing Annual Dividend Yield of 0.96%, it implies a Forward Annual Dividend Yield of 1.33%.
+According to the company, the forward annual dividend rate for VOYA is 0.80, from 0.60 in the trailing year.
+Against a Trailing Annual Dividend Yield of 0.95%, it implies a Forward Annual Dividend Yield of 1.33%.
 The stock’s 5-year Average Dividend Yield is 0.62.

 Earnings Estimates

-As of right now, 13 analysts gave their recommendation on the stock of the company.
+There are 13 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of $1.26 for the current quarter, with a high estimate of $1.55 and a low estimate of $0.74, while EPS last year was $2.2.
 The consensus estimate for the next quarter is $1.2, with high estimates of $1.59 and low estimates of $-0.25.

 Analysts are recommending an EPS of between $6.36 and $3.85 for the fiscal current year, implying an average EPS of $5.63.
 EPS for the following year is $7.47, with 14 analysts recommending between $7.9 and $6.6.